How do I Choose the Best Birdwatching Camera?

 Portability

 Birdwatching often involves long outdoor sessions, so lightweight cameras are ideal.
-While bigger cameras might have more features, they can get heavy on long hikes.
+While bigger cameras have more features, they can get heavy on long hikes.
 Mirrorless cameras are often more compact and lighter than DSLRs, making them popular for birdwatchers on the move.

 Battery Life

 Birdwatching can last all day, so a good battery is essential.
-A camera with a short battery life could leave you missing shots.
+A camera with a short battery life will leave you missing shots.
 Look for a camera that can take at least 400–600 shots per charge, or bring a spare battery.

 Weather Resistance